ErikSchierboom/aspnetmvcserialization/README.md

 The functionality is implemented by simply iterating over all elements in the dictionary and outputting one input field for the key of each item and one input field for the value of the item.

 ## Usage
 Using the extensions is simple as they follow the regular usage pattern of the ASP.NET MVC HTML helpers.
-First you need to make sure your template has included the namespace in which the extension methods are located.
+First you need to make sure your template has included the namespace in which the extension methods are located (which is `AspNetMvcDictionarySerialization`).
 Then you can simply use any of the `Editor`/`EditorFor`/`Hidden`/`HiddenFor` overloads.

 ```html
 @Html.Editor("dict", dict)